amartincolby/Rust-Quick-Guide/README.md

     /* For Go developers accustomed to slices and JavaScript/TypeScript developers accustomed to arrays, Rust has a "vector."
 Vector is not a true primitive and is instead part of the standard library.
-Vectors are typed lists, similar to arrays, but are dynamically sized and exist in the heap. */
+Vectors are typed lists, similar to arrays, but are dynamically sized and exist in the heap.
+    The Rust documentation calls them a "collection."
+Vectors are essentially syntactic sugar over implementations and as such rely on "generics."
+    Generics are common in other languages like TypeScript or C++, so this should not be too alien for anyone, but generics will also be discussed later. */

+    // The generic type <i32> creates an empty vector that stores i32's. let mut viktor: Vec<i32> = Vec::new();

+    // Vectors can infer types as well when created with the vector macro. let v = vec![42, 2001, 314, 1999];

+    // Vectors behave similarly to arrays.
+    viktor.push(42);
+    viktor.push(2001);
+    viktor.push(314);
+    viktor.pop();
+    let the_answer = viktor[0];
+    // To combine vectors, they must both be mutable. viktor.extend(&v);

+    // Direct index access runs the risk of out-of-bounds errors.
+    // let invalid_index = viktor[9]; // This compiles but will fail to run.

+    // Using the get method safely returns an option. let invalid_index = viktor.get(9);

+    // Borrowing any index from the vector will lock the entire vector.
+    // This is because when a vector is destroyed, all of its elements are too. let index_1 = &viktor[1];
+    viktor.push(1999);
+    // println!("{}", index_1); // Causes borrowing error.

+    /* Slice syntax on vectors is identical to arrays. */ let rogue = &v[..];
+    let johnny = &v[1..3];

     /*** > String ***/

-    /* Strings in Rust are not true primitives in the sense that a primitive is a thing of known, fixed size.
-They are like C strings in that they are best described as an array of characters, with each character being the true primitive.
+    /* Like vectors, strings in Rust are not true primitives in the sense that a primitive is a thing of known, fixed size.
+They are like C strings in that they are best described as an array of characters, with each character being the true primitive, and are again classified as a collection.

     The fundamental type, to wit the type that is part of the language itself, is `str`, which is called a string slice.
-The `String` type is actually part of the standard library and is best described as a wrapper around `str` that provides helpful functionality.
-Because of the common usage of `String`, the two types are often confused in conversation, with people using the term "string" to refer to either `String` or `str`.
-This tutorial will be explicit, unly using the word "string" to refer to `String` types.

-    But what will the `str` be called?
-Why "string slice" of course!
-This terminology requires an understanding of slices, which will be explored fully later.
-For people coming from languages such as C++ or Go, slices in Rust are extremely similar.
-For the time being, just understand that a slice is a window into a contiguous sequence of entities in memory.

-    For example, "ABCDEFG" are chars sitting next to each other in memory.
+    To illustrate, "ABCDEFG" are chars sitting next to each other in memory.
 A slice can represent all of them, some of them, or none of them.
 Rust does not have a type for representing the sequence of chars itself. */

     // Use double quotes for strings.
     let greeting = "Hello world!"; // type of &str

-    // let another_greeting = greeting + " Glad to be here.";
+    /* Notice how the type above is a _reference_.
+That is because, since Rust has no true string primitive, the identifier `greeting` is actually a reference to a collection of chars hard-coded into the binary and sitting on the stack.
+This means string slices never own the memory in which the chars exist. */

     // Strings can span multiple lines.
-When compiled, new line characters are
-    // generated.
     let a_longer_greeting = "Look at me,
     I'm a
     multi-line string";

-    // Concatenate strings with `+`.
+    // The key difference is that str is of known length, while String is not.

+    // The `String` type that was used in earlier examples to create a string on the heap is actually part of the standard library and is fundamentally a wrapper around `str` that provides helpful functionality.
+Because of the common usage of `String`, the two types are often confused in conversation, with people using the term "string" to refer to either `String` or `str`.

+    /* To reiterate, using the String crate from the standard library creates a sequence of chars on the heap.
+This string can be added to and reduced, but as it is a collection, interactions with it are similar to a vector.
+Indeed, this is because under the covers, String _is_ a vector. */

+    let mut heap_of_chars = String::from("A few of my favorite things: ");

+    heap_of_chars.push_str("raindrops on roses ");
+    heap_of_chars.push_str("whiskers on kittens ");

+    /* Because   */

-    // let name = "John " + "Wayne";
+    let string_slice = &heap_of_chars[1..3];
-    // let email_subject = "Hi " + name + ", you're a valued customer";

-    /*** Enum ***/

-    // Talk about how it's similar to a type union in other languages.

-    /*** Union ***/

-    /*** > Option ***/

-    /* Option is not a true primitive but it so common in Rust that it is reasonable to treat it as one.
-As mentioned, Rust was inspired by functional languages, and one great thing in those languages is the ability to reliably represent nothing, as with unit, and also the _possibility_ of something or nothing. */
+    /* String can also be coerced into &str via the type of a function parameter. */

+    fn str_coercer(s: &str) {
+        println!("{s}")
+    }

+    // In the below, a &String is being coerced into a &str. str_coercer(&heap_of_chars);

     /*----------------------------------------------